Spontaneous scalarization: Theoretical background: mechanism and theories

 leaves the Horndeski action~\eqref{eq:Action_Horndeski} formally invariant~\cite{Bettoni:2013diz,Zumalacarregui:2013pma}.
-It was shown in~\textcite{Andreou:2019ikc} that coupling matter minimally to a metric that is related to $g_{\mu\nu}$ by such a disformal transformation as done, e.g., by \textcite{Minamitsuji:2016hkk}, amounts to a redefinition of $\gamma_2$ in the linearized theory around spacetimes that are solutions of Einstein's equations.
-Hence, such a coupling would be redundant when studying the onset of scalarization using the minimal action~\eqref{eq:ActionCaseI}.
-One could also entertain the idea of coupling matter to some composite metric $\bar{g}_{\mu\nu}$ that depends on both $g_{\mu\nu}$ and $\varphi$ in a different way compared to~Eq.~\eqref{eq:disformal}.
+It was shown by \textcite{Andreou:2019ikc} that coupling matter minimally to a metric that is related to $g_{\mu\nu}$ by such a disformal transformation as done, \textcite{Minamitsuji:2016hkk}, amounts to a redefinition of $\gamma_2$ in the linearized theory around spacetimes that are solutions of Einstein's equations.
+Hence, such a coupling would be redundant when the onset of scalarization is studied using the minimal action~\eqref{eq:ActionCaseI}.
+One could also entertain the idea of coupling matter to some composite metric $\bar{g}_{\mu\nu}$ that depends on both $g_{\mu\nu}$ and $\varphi$ in a different manner than in Eq.~\eqref{eq:disformal}.
 In such a case, it is likely that assumption~\ref{itm:a3_2ndordereom} would be violated and one would have to start the analysis presented here with a generalization of the action~\eqref{eq:ActionCaseI}.